BSc (Hons) (NFQ Level 8)

 You’re introduced to Human Nutrition before progressing to the major food science modules, which include:

-The final year focuses on the technology and chemistry of meat, dairy and fermented foods.
-Food safety and marketing are important aspects of the course.
+The final year focuses on subjects including the technology and chemistry of meat, dairy, fermented foods, food ingredients and food safety.
 You will also have an opportunity to undertake a research project.